lukelbd/climate-benchmarks/README.md

 <!-- evidently there is a lot of work to do. -->

 # Sample data
-The sample data was generated using
+Sample data can be generated with the `DataGenerator.py` script.
+For the tests discussed below, the data was generated with
 ```
-for reso in 20 10 7.5 5 3 2 1.5; do ./DataGenerator 60lev $reso; done
+for reso in 20 10 7.5 5 3 2 1.5; do ./DataGenerator.py 60lev $reso; done
 ```
 where the numbers refer to the latitude/longitude grid spacing.

+# Benchmark scripts
+Benchmark scripts named `TestName.sh` are found in the top-level directory.
+To calculate benchmarks, use e.g. `./TestName.sh 60lev`, where `60lev` is the directory containing the sample NetCDF files.

+`TestName.sh` first sources the header file `header.sh`.
+This file declares some Bash functions and `cd`s into the `TestName` directory, where the language-specific test scripts must be stored.

+`TestName.sh` then iterates through the NetCDF files in `60lev`.
+It calls the `header` function at the top of the loop, then calls the `benchmark` function for each language-specific test script, with the command-line call signature as an argument.
+For example, to run `python test.py file.nc`, you would write `benchmark python test.py file.nc`.
+Note that `header.sh` also declares a `python` wrapper function, which lets you name your python files the same name as existing python packages (for example, `xarray.py`).

+Results from the benchmark scripts are discussed below.

 # Eddy fluxes
 For this benchmark, we use an assortment of languages to